Siege: The necessity of city walls

-The Assyrians deployed large labour forces to build new palaces, temples, and defensive walls.
 Some settlements in the Indus Valley civilization were also fortified.
 By about 3500 BC, hundreds of small farming villages dotted the Indus River floodplain.
 Many of these settlements had fortifications and planned streets.

 The stone and mud brick houses of Kot Diji were clustered behind massive stone flood dikes and defensive walls, for neighbouring communities quarrelled constantly about the control of prime agricultural land.
 Mundigak (c.
 2500 BC) in present-day south-east Afghanistan has defensive walls and square bastions of sun-dried bricks.